ElektraInitiative/libelektra/src/plugins/conditionals/README.md

 Multiple conditions can be nested and combined using parentheses and `&&` (logical AND) or `||` (logical OR).
 Additional parentheses must be used to form valid conditions again. `(` `(condition 1) && (condition 2)` `)`

+### valid suffix ###

+The `condition/validsuffix` can be used to define a list of valid suffixes to numeric values.
+If two operants have the same valid suffix or one of them no suffix they will be treated by their numeric value ignoring their suffix.
+`condition/validsuffix = 'm', 'cm', 'km'` would treat `2.3m` just as the numeric value `2.3` when comparing to another value having the same or no suffix.

 ## Example ##

 `(this/key  != 'value') ? (then/key == some/other/key) : (or/key <= '125')`